 The e-KYC process is usually done through a combination of document identification followed by facial identification or document identification followed by liveness verification.
 These steps are done directly within the e-KYC system through the directors’ or shareholders’ device, with a camera.
 Hence, there is no need to make a photocopy of the IC or passport and send it to the company secretary manually with a risk of having your documents go missing or stolen.

 As the directors and shareholders will carry out the e-KYC process on their own, the e-KYC system shows step-by-step guidance to ensure that the process is done properly and the photos are taken clearly without blur and glare.
-With e-KYC, it usually takes only a few minutes to complete the whole process of identity verification for directors and shareholders in an online company registration process.
+With e-KYC, it usually takes only a few minutes to complete the whole process of identity verification for directors and shareholders in an online company incorporation process.